-Within 15 days of passing the resolution, Form SH19 needs to be filed with Companies House, along with: a copy of the shareholders’ special resolution, a directors’ statement of solvency, and a directors’ compliance statement, stating that the solvency statement was made no more than 15 days before the date of the special resolution and was given to the members before the resolution was passed.
+Within 15 days of passing the resolution, form SH19 needs to be filed with Companies House, along with a copy of the shareholders’ special resolution, a directors’ statement of solvency, and a directors’ compliance statement expressing that the solvency statement was made no more than 15 days before the date of the special resolution and was given to the members before the resolution was passed.

 According to s.
-618, any limited company with share capital can:
+618 of the Companies Act 2006, any limited company with share capital can: